backstage/backstage/packages/test-utils/api-report.md

 import { AnalyticsEvent } from '@backstage/core-plugin-api';
 import { ApiHolder } from '@backstage/core-plugin-api';
 import { ApiRef } from '@backstage/core-plugin-api';
-import { AuthorizeDecision } from '@backstage/plugin-permission-common';
-import { AuthorizeQuery } from '@backstage/plugin-permission-common';
 import { AuthorizeResult } from '@backstage/plugin-permission-common';
 import { ComponentType } from 'react';
 import { Config } from '@backstage/config';